AlexHoffman9/invertible_adder/README.md

 # invertible_adder
-invertible adder design in verilog\
+Stochastic computing invertible adder using verilog\
 Uses stochastic bits (pbits) in a boltzmann machine architecture to perform addition and subtraction with the same hardware.
 ## Modes of Operation
 Forward: addition